zzisbeauty/Star-Attention/README.md

     alt="star attention accuracy on ruler and babilong" />
   <p align="justify">
-    <b>Figure 1:</b> Accuracy (%) of star attention on RULER and BABILONG evaluated on sequence lengths of 16K, 32K, 64K, and 128K.
+    <b>Figure 1:</b> Accuracy (%) of Star Attention on RULER and BABILong evaluated on sequence lengths of 16K, 32K, 64K, and 128K.
 In all experiments, the block size and anchor block size are set to one-quarter of the total sequence length.
-Results using the Llama-3-8B-Instruct-262k, Llama-3.1-8B-Instruct and Llama-3.1-8B-Base models demonstrate that star attention retains 95-100% of the accuracy of global attention, and in some cases, even outperform it.
+Results using the Llama-3-8B-Instruct-262k, Llama-3.1-8B-Instruct and Llama-3.1-8B-Base models demonstrate that Star Attention retains 95-100\% of the accuracy of global attention, and in some cases, even outperform it.
   </p>
 </div>